Escape Artist

 Before purchasing international healthcare, check the affordability of private healthcare options in the country you’re planning to reside in.
 In a surprising number of cases, paying out of pocket for routine outpatient healthcare may work out cheaper than adding it to your international health insurance plan.

-Bear in mind hospital care costs for serious illness, injury, or medical evacuation remain extremely high wherever you go, so it’s always best to have insurance for inpatient care.
+Bear in mind that hospital care costs for serious illness, injury, or medical evacuation remain extremely high wherever you go, so it’s always best to have insurance for inpatient care.
 However, foreign residents of certain countries may be eligible to purchase national private health insurance, which is often cheaper than international options.

 KEY TAKEAWAYS